-Do you care about a special cause and want to be involved in improving your community?
-Are you looking for a meaningful second career with flexibility and financial potential?
-Whether you are a new graduate or seasoned professional, the grant profession is a growing career and business opportunity that will enable you to play a vital role.
-Funder research, proposal writing, and grant management skills are in demand at nonprofit organizations, government agencies, universities, hospitals, and municipalities involved in applying for grants.
-Channel your passion into helping others–consider becoming a grant professional for your cause and community!
+Do you care about a special cause and want to get involved in improving your community?
+Are you looking for a meaningful career or business with flexibility and financial potential?
+Whether you are a new graduate, part-time freelancer, or seasoned professional, the grant profession offers growing career and business opportunities that can enable you to play a vital role.

-Cynthia M. Adams, CEO, GrantStation.com, Inc., Member Women in Philanthropy: “Grantepreneur s a unique book that I will reference for many years to come.
+Cynthia M. Adams, CEO, GrantStation.com, Inc., Member Women in Philanthropy: “Grantepreneur is a unique book that I will reference for many years to come.
 When individuals ask me about getting involved in the world of philanthropy, this is undoubtedly the number one resource I will recommend.
 Well written.
 Easy to follow.
 And so very, very practical.”
 GrantStation recommends Grantepreneur among their featured books at: https://grantstation.com/public-resources/recommended-books

 Gayle L. Nelson, Esq., Contributor to NPQ Newswire, Author of Your Fellow Board Member Blog and a Commissioner of the Illinois State Commission for the Elimination of Poverty: "As a Development Consultant and Capacity Building Coach, volunteers often ask for my advice on how to identify potential funders and write a grant proposal.
 I look forward to recommending this book to them and am hopeful it will lead to more efficient use of resources and additional funding for essential causes in Illinois and across the country."